Skip to Main Content

 • There are many reasons why your home insurance could be canceled or nonrenewed.
 Your insurer is required to provide you with a cancellation or nonrenewal notice containing an explanation for their action and giving you a specified amount of time before your coverage ends.
 Your coverage may have lapsed for nonpayment of premium, your insurance company may decide not to renew your policy due to claims you have made or significant issues may have been discovered during the insurer’s inspection of your home, among other reasons.

 • To cancel a home insurance policy, you will first need to contact your current provider.
-If you have a mortgage on your home, you will also need to contact your lender as well.
+If you have a mortgage on your home, you will also need to contact your lender.
 It’s highly likely that they require you to carry home insurance and they will need to be notified if you want to switch providers.
 After you notify your insurer, you may also need to sign a cancellation form.